Purchase the Day Trips Around Rochester book on Amazon

 Bronze statue of Charles W Howard

-Albion in Orleans County was established in 1812.
-Albion is the Orleans County seat and home to the original Santa Claus School, where a generation of department store Santas honed their craft in the 1940s and ’50s.
-Visitors can admire a mural depicting this festive history on Main Street and beautiful architecture throughout the city.
+Albion is home to the original Santa Claus School, where a generation of department store Santas honed their craft in the 1940s and ’50s.
+Visitors can admire a mural depicting this festive history on Main Street, as well as the city’s beautiful architecture.
 Perched on a glacial drumlin, Mount Albion Cemetery’s Soldiers and Sailors Monument is a must-see attraction.
 You can climb the spiral staircase for a breathtaking view of the surrounding countryside.
-Orleans County

 Medina

 Take a fun ride down Culvert Road, the only road under the canal.
 Beep the car’s horn inside the tunnel—it’s tradition.
 The Medina Railroad Museum is a favorite with families and rail fans alike, featuring an extensive HO-scale model train display and opportunities to ride actual trains during special events.
-Find excellent restaurants and shops along Main Street and Center Street.
 You’ll also see red-tinted sandstone buildings made of locally quarried Medina sandstone, like the Medina Armory/YMCA.
-Used to construct many well-known buildings, you’ll notice Medina Sandstone in Rochester’s City Hall, Saint Bernard’s Seminary, Sonnenberg Manor, Richardson Olmsted Complex, Albany’s Million Dollar Staircase, the Brooklyn Bridge, and even Buckingham Palace!
-If you want to learn more, check out the Sandstone Hall of Fame.
-Finally, head to Medina Canal Basin and Medina Falls, where the canal crosses over Oak Orchard Creek.
-Orleans County
+Used to construct many well-known buildings, you’ll notice Medina sandstone in Rochester’s City Hall, Saint Bernard’s Seminary, Sonnenberg Manor, Richardson Olmsted Complex, Albany’s Million Dollar Staircase, the Brooklyn Bridge, and even Buckingham Palace!
+Finally, head to Medina Canal Basin and Medina Falls, where the canal crosses over the Oak Orchard Creek waterfall.

 Erie Canal Lockport Flight of Five locks